purpose of business is to create a customer, the business enterprise has two–and only two–basic functions: marketing and innovation.

-Many businesses try to solve this problem by implementing a CRM system, like SalesForce, Zoho and Microsoft Dynamics CRM, which to be fair are really good systems but unfortunately are over featured often resulting in underutilisation.
+Many businesses try to solve this problem by implementing a CRM system, like SalesForce, Zoho and Microsoft Dynamics CRM, which to be fair are really good systems but unfortunately are over featured and complicated which often results in under-utilisation.

-Despite the vendors claims that the systems are easy to use, scalable and adaptable, and for the most part they are, many sales teams often struggle truly taking advantage of them leaving marketing teams frustrated.
+Despite the vendors claims that the systems are easy to use, scalable and adaptable, many sales teams often struggle taking advantage of them leaving marketing teams frustrated.

-Out of frustration many satelite sub systems are created, for instance your sales team may in fact be using their own systems of spreadsheets, evernote and mobile calendars and only intermitently updating your primary CRM system.
+Out of frustration many satellite sub systems are created, for instance your sales team may in fact be using their own systems of spreadsheets, evernote and mobile calendars and only intermittently updating your primary CRM system.

-Your marketing team, may also be using external services, to manage email marketing campaigns and webinar services which are not always integrated with your CRM system because they required some plugin or integration tool that nobody got round to configuring yet!
+Your marketing team, may be using external services, to manage email marketing campaigns and webinar services which are not always integrated with your CRM system because they require plugins or integration tools that nobody got round to configuring yet!

-These two particular scenarios are two common scenarios we come across on an almost weekly basis.
+These are common scenarios we come across on a weekly basis.
 However, the senior management teams still base their decisions on data that is reported directly out of the CRM systems!

-Your customer contact strategy will continue to evovle as your customer base evolves which requires continual analysis of data.
+Your customer contact strategy will continue to evolve as your customer base evolves which requires continual analysis of data.
 The validity and the verification of your data is paramount!

 Want to know more about Customer Contact Strategy?